kavia-common/notes-app-28436-28693/BackendAPIContainer/MIGRATION_STATUS.md

 - ✅ All foreign key constraints properly configured
 - ✅ Database connection verified on port 5000
 - ✅ Schema integrity confirmed through detailed verification
+- ✅ Environment variables properly configured in .env file

 **Environment:**
-- Database listens on port 5000
+- Database listens on port 5000 (DatabaseContainer)
+- Port 5001 is used for the database visualizer (separate service)
 - SSL mode disabled for local development
 - Asyncpg driver used for async operations in application
 - Psycopg2 driver used by Alembic for migrations (standard practice)
+- PREVIEW_NO_AUTH=true for easy testing without authentication
+- ACCESS_TOKEN_EXPIRE_MINUTES=500 for extended JWT validity

 ---